enirevlow/bw-api-docs/docs/Asset-Management/Asset-Library.md

 To learn more about the rest of the Asset Library API, please refer to <a href="https://gitlab.com/browzwear/share/open-platform/client-api/-/blob/master/BWPlugin/include/AssetManagement/BWPluginAPI_AssetLibrary.h" target="_blank"> Asset Library</a> in the repository.

+## Sample plugin
+Sample plugin for the asset library is available <a href="https://gitlab.com/browzwear/share/open-platform/client-api/-/tree/master/sample-plugins/python/Asset%20Library" target="_blank">here</a>

 ## Adding an asset library

-The code snippet below shows how to add an asset library to VStitcher/Lotta.
+### Code snippet
 The library add function receives a JSON file (as a string) that contains all the library information.

 <!--DOCUSAURUS_CODE_TABS-->